kevoreilly/CAPEv2/docs/book/src/installation/guest/network.rst

     .. image:: ../../_images/screenshots/guest_win10_static_IP_3.png
             :align: center

     .. note:: You can set as static IP address the address previously given by DHCP or any other address you like within the range of your interface.

-Wait a few seconds and you should have Internet access.
+Wait a few seconds and you should have Internet access (in case you are using NAT.
+Bear in mind an isolated network will not provide Internet connection).

+It is important to check connectivity between the Host and the Guest, like in the previous chapter.

 This stage is very much up to your requirements and the characteristics of your virtualization software.